 Foundational skills associated with Windows server installation, performance management and server maintenance.
 Topics include roles of servers, active directory and storage.
 Course is based on the Windows Network Administration Server Microsoft Technology Associate (MTA) Certification, which students will have an opportunity to earn as a component of the course curriculum.
-Cannot get credit for both NTEC 132 and CTEC 132.
 [GE]

-MICROSOFT FUNDAMENTALS SECURITY CTEC 133 3 Credits/Units
+Microsoft Security Fundamentals CTEC 133 3 Credits/Units